What impact does a good learning and development programme have on employee attraction, engagement, and retention?

 But it’s not just the programme itself that is important.
 How the programme is cascaded through the business and communicated will also impact on how the programme lands with the business.

 Tailoring your development and learning programme to your employees is crucial, especially with the growth in hybrid working practises and how teams now connect, engage with each other, and stay in touch.
-One size training programme do certainly not fit all in the modern working environment.
+One size training programmes do not fit all in the modern working environment.

 However, the performance and wellbeing rewards a business can reap from tailoring a learning a development programme to upskill and engage its employees is well worth the effort and investment.